jjasghar/chef-book/part1/03-vm-setup.md

 end
 ```

 As you can see it does A LOT.
-I build ruby as part of the process, and I install chef via the omnibus installer (which we'll talk about in the next section).
+I build Ruby as part of the process, and I install Chef via the Omnibus installer (which we'll talk about in the next section).
 Initially I want to use the `:shell` provisioner so I don't muddy the waters by adding chef-solo to the mix until we're more familiar with these new tools.
 With the [docs](http://docs.vagrantup.com/v2/) and some familiarity with bash scripting, you should be able to decipher what's going on here.
 Don't worry, we'll add/hack on this file as we go through this book.
 This is just the beginning.

 You'll also notice that this provisioning script includes a couple tests to keep from repeating unnecessary steps if it has already been run.
 It is important for scripts like these to be [idempotent](http://en.wikipedia.org/wiki/Idempotence), or that they "can be applied multiple times without changing the result beyond the initial application" as described on wikipedia.